dlasch089/realnewable-server/README.md

 ## How to run it locally?

 Please ensue the following steps for running the app locally.
+Some basic knowledge about web development (especially Javascript) are required.
 *Note: the realnewable API is written in Node.js with the express framework, using npm (https://www.npmjs.com/) as package management system.
 The author is recommending to use Visual Studio Code on Mac for development*

 1. Git Clone the project and $ cd /realnewable-server